Basics of virtual Zarr stores

 import xarray as xr

-In the dictionary definition in the next cell, we are passing options to fsspec.open
+In the dictionary definition in the next cell, we are defining the options that will be passed to fsspec.open

 .
 Any additional kwargs passed in this dictionary through fsspec.open